-The Twelve Step Program just like your recovery is intended to be an ongoing process in your life.
-It is designed to first handle the dangerous situation that drug or substance abuse has caused in your life, then give you actions to do and a spiritual or moral framework to keep you on the road to a happy, drug-free life.
-The Twelve Step program is often very religious in nature and seeks to help an individual help them self through a religious breakthrough.
+Twelve Step Programs, just like your recovery, are intended to be an ongoing process in your life.
+They are designed to first handle the dangerous situation that drug or substance abuse has caused in your life, then give you actions to do and a spiritual or moral framework to keep you on the road to a happy, drug-free life.
+These 12-Step programs are often very religious in nature and seeks to help an individual help them self through a religious breakthrough.

 The Twelve Steps as originally published by Alcoholics Anonymous are: